RomiOviedo/mvc-shoesbrands-crud/README.md

 - Authentication with ASP.NET Core Identity

 ### 🔄 In Progress
-- Shopping cart functionality (currently under development)
+- UI improvements for shopping cart and checkout
+- Add product size management

 ### 🔜 Planned
 - Stock management (by size and/or color)